sebfisch/java-fun/content/docs/optionals/usage.md

 }
 ```

-The method for `Num` instances is unchanged.
+The method for `Num` instances is inherited from the `Evaluator` class.
 The version for `Bin` uses `applyOp` to check for division by zero
 instead of applying the operator directly.
 As recursive calls might return `null`,